 Health Care Operations

-Cumberland Conty Department of Public Health may use or disclose your health information in performing a variety of business activities that we call “health care operations”.
+Cumberland County Department of Public Health may use or disclose your health information in performing a variety of business activities that we call “health care operations”.
 These “health care operations” allow us to improve the quality of care we provide to you and our other clients and help us to reduce health care costs.
 Some examples of the way we may use or disclose your health information for “health care operations” are:

 Review the care you receive here and evaluating the performance of your health care team to ensure you have received quality care.